-8.3 The discount will be applied to the account after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied.
-Where the Council applies a locally funded relief, for instance a hardship fund, under section 47 this will be applied after the Retail Hospitality and Leisure Discount.
+- 8.3 The discount will be applied to the account after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied.
+Where the Council applies a locally funded relief, for instance a hardship fund, under section 47 this will be applied after the Retail Hospitality and Leisure Discount. - 8.4 Ratepayers who would be entitled to Retail, Hospitality and Leisure Relief have the right to refuse the relief, in respect of any or all of their properties, and may do so by notifying the Council in writing.
+Where relief is refused in respect of a property, it cannot be reclaimed by that ratepayer within that financial year.